CloudHealth/cht_api_guide/metrics_api.md

 ## Read API

 Currently, you are limited to retrieving metric data for individual assets.
-Soon you'll be able to retrieve multiple assets and aggregate values.
+Soon you'll be able to retrieve multiple assets and additional aggregate values.

 To retrieve metrics for an asset, simply add an `asset` parameter to the query string and set it equal to the asset's AWS ARN.
 For example: